NationalGenomicsInfrastructure/miarka-provision/roles/arteria-delivery-ws/files/README.undetermined.md

 ```

 ## Verifying file integrity
 It is strongly encouraged to verify file integrity after delivery.
-It can be done with the following commands:
+Since Undetermined FASTQs are added ad-hoc to normal processing, checksums for those files are stored in a separate file.
+To verify all files (including Undetermined), execute the following commands:
 ```
 cd <project>
 md5sum -c <runfolder>/checksums.md5